DistilHuBERT: Speech Representation Learning by Layer-wise Distillation of Hidden-unit BERT: Experiments

 \subsection{Layer Selection}

 This section discussed the selection of HuBERT's hidden layers for DistilHuBERT to learn.
-Because each HuBERT layer contains different information, we first inspected each layer's importance for several downstream tasks.
-We trained a DistilHuBERT model to predict all HuBERT layers with separate heads and preserved the heads after training because we wish to reveal each prediction head's importance to each task.
-The hidden and predicted representations were summarized by a learnable weighted sum and applied to all SUPERB tasks.
-Results are shown in Fig. \ref{fig:task_weights}, where larger values indicate higher importance.
+Because each HuBERT layer has different information, we first inspected each layer’s importance for several downstream tasks.
+We trained a DistilHuBERT model with 12 prediction heads to predict all HuBERT layers.
+The outputs of DistilHuBERT's hidden layers and all prediction heads were weighted and summed by a set of learnable weights, where the weights were jointly trained with the downstream model.
+The summarized outputs were used for all downstream tasks with separate weights.
+The weights were normalized by the averaged $\ell2$ norm of each layer's output.
+We visualized the learned weights in Fig. 3, where larger values indicate higher importance.
 We only showed ASR, KS, IC, and SID because they represent recognition, detection, semantics, and speaker identity tasks, while others showed similar trends.

 Fig.~\ref{fig:task_weights} showed features before the prediction heads (\texttt{hid}) were useful, especially for SID.
 Results corroborated our hypothesis that the shared representation for multiple heads carried rich information.
 Among the head outputs, the heads for the 6$^\text{th}$ to 12$^\text{th}$ layers were also crucial to ASR, KS, and IC because they had content and semantic information.
 With the above findings, we made DistilHuBERT predicting the 8$^\text{th}$ and 12$^\text{th}$ HuBERT layers.
 DistilHuBERT additionally predicted the 4$^\text{th}$ layer because we hypothesized that the bottom layers preserved speaker identity.